 Basic 3 Day Bug-Out Car Kit

 Once, long, long ago, I was a young and not too bright young man I recall.
 One night I volunteered to drive a young lady to her home out in the country in a friends' car.
-It was pleasant ride for me having this young lady sitting there giving me simple directions; like, turn to the left here, go to that big oak tree and turn right 'see that barn?
+It was a pleasant ride for me having this young lady sitting there giving me simple directions; like, turn to the left here, go to that big oak tree and turn right 'see that barn?
 Turn there" and so on until we arrived at her house "out in the middle of nowhere".

 This was in the State of Iowa when all the country roads were unpaved.
 It was before "Global Warming" or whatever the cause, but winters were quite severe with below zero temperatures being the norm and notorious for sudden snow and ice storms.
 The snow along the roadways often drifted high enough a giraffe would have to leap up to take a breath of air.
 It had snowed previously that night yet there were tire imprints from a prior car I followed to stay between the ditches.

-Anyway I spent an hour or so saying hello to her parents and departed with that warm feeling in my heart and my mind full of thoughts of other things, mostly her.
+Anyway, I spent an hour or so saying hello to her parents and departed with that warm feeling in my heart and my mind full of thoughts of other things, mostly her.
 The snow was falling again but I gave it no thought.
 I was distracted in thought like a young man should be I guess.
-A few miles from her home, my attention was quickly drawn back to my situation as a storm was raging by that time, sleet was falling and the road became a mirror of reflected ice and quickly the snow became as a fog into which I could not see very far.
+A few miles from her home, my attention was quickly drawn back to my situation as a storm was raging by that time, sleet was falling and the road became a mirror of reflected ice and quickly the snow became a fog into which I could not see very far.
 I came to an intersection and decided to turn back to her house, yet even my own tire tracks were covered by then.

 Where was that old oak tree?
 I sure couldn't see any barn.
 I could not even see a light across the rolling hills.
 I was lost.
 And lost on a very lonely & un-traveled road.
 I knew I could drive only so far as I had only a small amount of gasoline in the car.
 (Back then for us young people, we did not buy gasoline by the dollar amount; rather, we determined we were going to drive X number of miles and calculated the number of gallons needed and bought barely enough to make the trip).
 I knew I had to stop so I did.
 Right in the middle of what I hoped was the road so any other car coming along later would find me.
 Trying to walk away from the car was a "no way Jose" idea.